Morphine: Absorption and metabolism

 Morphine can be taken orally, sublingually, bucally, rectally, subcutaneously, intranasally, intravenously, intrathecally or epidurally and inhaled via a nebulizer.
 As a recreational drug, it is becoming more common to inhale ("Chasing the Dragon"), but, for medical purposes, intravenous (IV) injection is the most common method of administration.
 Morphine is subject to extensive first-pass metabolism (a large proportion is broken down in the liver), so, if taken orally, only 40% to 50% of the dose reaches the central nervous system.
 Resultant plasma levels after subcutaneous (SC), intramuscular (IM), and IV injection are all comparable.
 After IM or SC injections, morphine plasma levels peak in approximately 20 min, and, after oral administration, levels peak in approximately 30 min.
 Morphine is metabolised primarily in the liver and approximately 87% of a dose of morphine is excreted in the urine within 72 h of administration.
 Morphine is metabolized primarily into morphine-3-glucuronide (M3G) and morphine-6-glucuronide (M6G) via glucuronidation by phase II metabolism enzyme UDP-glucuronosyl transferase-2B7 (UGT2B7).
 About 60% of morphine is converted to M3G, and 6% to 10% is converted to M6G.
 Not only does the metabolism occur in the liver but it may also take place in the brain and the kidneys.
 M3G does not undergo opioid receptor binding and has no analgesic effect.
 M6G binds to μ-receptors and is half as potent an analgesic as morphine in humans.
 Morphine may also be metabolized into small amounts of normorphine, codeine, and hydromorphone.
 Metabolism rate is determined by gender, age, diet, genetic makeup, disease state (if any), and use of other medications.
 The elimination half-life of morphine is approximately 120 min, though there may be slight differences between men and women.
 Morphine can be stored in fat, and, thus, can be detectable even after death.
-Morphine can cross the blood–brain barrier, but, because of poor lipid solubility, protein binding, rapid conjugation with glucuronic acid and ionization, it does not cross easily.
-Heroin, which is derived from morphine, crosses the blood–brain barrier more easily, making it more potent.
+Morphine can cross the blood–brain barrier, but, because of poor lipid solubility, protein binding, rapid conjugation with glucuronic acid, and ionization, it does not cross easily.
+Heroin, which is derived from morphine, crosses the blood-brain barrier more easily, making it more potent.

 Extended-release

-There are extended-release formulations of orally administered morphine whose effect last longer, which can be given once per day.
-Brand names for this formulation of morphine include Avinza, Kadian, MS Contin and Dolcontin.
+There are extended-release formulations of orally administered morphine whose effect lasts longer, which can be given once per day.
+Brand names for this formulation of morphine include Avinza, Kadian, MS Contin, Dolcontin, and DepoDur.
 For constant pain, the relieving effect of extended-release morphine given once (for Kadian) or twice (for MS Contin) every 24 hours is roughly the same as multiple administrations of immediate release (or "regular") morphine.
 Extended-release morphine can be administered together with "rescue doses" of immediate-release morphine as needed in case of breakthrough pain, each generally consisting of 5% to 15% of the 24-hour extended-release dosage.